 School of Education

 A professional course leading to qualified teacher status.

 In this section

-The closing date for this course was 15 November 2019.
-No further applications will be considered.
+The closing date for this course is 15 November 2020.

 This course leads to qualified teaching status within the primary school and the Religious Certificate is recognised by all four churches within Northern Ireland.

 Sign up to register an interest in the course.